profetia/me/cv.typ

   - Identified a bottleneck in eBPF-intensive workloads, common in malware analysis, for the Linux CFS and demonstrated the effectiveness of ITD updates in kernel space for the proposed ITD-guided scheduler.
-  - Provided a comprehensive performance benchmark of the proposed scheduler for virtualization and other kernel-heavy tasks.
+  - Provided a comprehensive benchmark of the proposed scheduler for virtualization and other kernel-heavy tasks.
 // TODO: Replace with an official title if needed
-- *Exploitation of Vulnerabilities in a Popular Commodity LIDAR Model*
+// - *Exploitation of Vulnerabilities in a Popular Commodity LIDAR Model*
-  - Evaluated the robustness of existing attack methods on newer LIDAR models, proving their ineffectiveness.
+//   - Evaluated the robustness of existing attack methods on newer LIDAR models,
+//     proving their ineffectiveness.
-  - Built an adversarial device replicating a malfunction of a widely-used commodity LIDAR model and used it to explore possible attack methods exploiting this vulnerability.
+//   - Built an adversarial device replicating a malfunction of a widely-used commodity
+//     LIDAR model and used it to explore possible attack methods exploiting this
+//     vulnerability.
 - *Understanding Precision Time Protocol in Embedded Systems: A Measurement Study*
-  - Migrated the Precision Time Protocol (PTP) to Bluetooth Low Energy (BLE) on embedded systems by emulating the hardware PTP clock with specific counters.
+  - Migrated the PTP to BLE on
+    embedded systems by emulating the hardware PTP clock with specific counters.
   - Implemented a synchronized sound recording system across 20 devices to demonstrate the method's capabilities.